Hybrid Schooling ModelBy Tom Dougherty

 Oh, how I would hate to hold a public office right now.
 Worse than that, a superintendent of a school district (especially in my home state of North Carolina).
 Everything is running amok from COVID-19.
 And the hybrid schooling model for upcoming school openings won’t help anybody.

 At present, nothing bodes well with public education.
 North Carolina, for instance, under the guidance of the governor, Roy Cooper, is considering three contingency plans for schools.
 A Model allows students to return to school campuses without social distancing.
 B Model is a hybrid schooling model.
-Half of the students attend school on A days, while the other half attends on B days.
+Half of the students attend school on A days, while the other half attend on B days.
 Each consists of a remote learning day on Wednesday, also serving as a deep cleaning day for schools.
 Lastly, the C Model is distance learning for the entire student body.

 Gov. Cooper has given autonomy to school districts — they must decide between the B or C models.
 Many are opting for the C Model as COVID 19 cases are blossoming.
 However, some are choosing the B Model, the hybrid schooling model that produces a nightmare.